 Stroll through the covered market areas of Covent Garden to see all the little shops on the upper and lower levels.
 If you need a break to rest your feet, there are plenty of little restaurants and cafes in the market – and nearly always entertainment of some kind!

 The streets around Covent Garden and the Piazza are just as colorful and fun.
 Many of the names reflect the history of the area, including King Street, Charles Street and Henrietta Street, which were named for King Charles I and Queen Henrietta.
 Floral Street, Long Acre and Neal Street are particularly fine for shopping.
 You’ll find classic British pubs interspersed with familiar names.
 Keep a lookout for the Lamb & Flag pub on tiny Rose Street near Covent Garden, which opened its doors in 1623 and is the oldest pub in the area.

-One of our favourite spots int he Covent Garden neighbourhood is the riot of colour in Neal’s Yard.
+One of our favorite spots int he Covent Garden neighborhood is the riot of color in Neal’s Yard.
 This little spot is tucked away near Seven Dials, but it’s well worth seeking it out for the brightly painted buildings and the cute shops and restaurants.
 If you like natural products, stop in Neal’s Yard Remedies for lovely organic skin care products, aromatherapy and natural health care products.

 Walking along the shopping streets is fun even if you’re not a big shopper.
 There’s just such a vibrant energy to the Covent Garden area.
 If you love the classic double decker buses and riding the Tube in London, stop in the London Transport Museum just off the Piazza.
 They have a wonderful gift shop that we pop in every time we’re strolling through the neighborhood.